nittiku/ProjectX/README.md

 6. Reporting and analytics: Provide users with reporting and analytics features that allow them to measure team productivity, identify bottlenecks, and optimize their workflows.

 7. Mobile app: Develop a mobile app that allows users to manage their projects on-the-go, including receiving push notifications for task updates and tracking time.

+## 1. Task management:

+### Determine what information needs to be stored for each task:
+a.
+Task name
+b.
+Task description
+c.
+Due date
+d.
+Assignee
+e.
+Status

+### Backend functionality to create, read, update, and delete tasks:
+a.
+Choose a backend framework (a javascript framework would be better)
+b.
+Choose a database

+### User Interface (ReactJS)
+a.
+Minimal and clutter-free components
+b.
+User should be able to create and edit tasks
+c.
+Display a graphical task list or a dashboard

+  ### UI components and functionality
+  a.
+Categories or labels
+  b.
+Priority levels
+  c.
+Ability to assign tasks to specific team members
+  d.
+Time tracking functionality (users can track the time spent on each task)